 Staff are working on actioning the strategic priorities identified in the Broadband Study, including investigating best practices for partnerships with ISPs, meeting with ISPs to better determine their needs, providing letters of support for funding, informing residents about community builds, and bettering communications regarding broadband initiatives.

 - An ISP has been awarded funding to build in North Grenville.
-Maps of the project build will be published when available.

 - Rogers announced a community build in October 2021 and regularly submit municipal consent applications.